New Patients (918) 262-4731

 Like all things, veneers are not perfect.
 Some disadvantages to getting porcelain veneers include the following:

 • Dental veneers tend to be expensive.
+We provide financing options to help our patients with the cost of porcelain veneers.

 • No room for error.
 Your dentist can not repair chipped or damaged veneers.
+He will have to replace them.

 • Your tooth may become more sensitive to hot and cold during the first few weeks.